shichao-an/notes/docs/bd/ch1.md

 1. The databases and computation systems for Big Data are aware of their distributed nature.
 Sharding and replication are handled for you.
     * Shading: the logic is internalized in the database, preventing situations where you accidentally query the wrong shard.
     * Scaling: just add new nodes and the systems will automatically rebalance onto the new nodes.
 2. Make data immutable.
-Instead of storing the pageview counts as your core dataset, which you continuously mutate as new pageviews come in, you store the raw pageview information, which is never modified. <u>When you make a mistake, you might write bad data, but at least you won’t destroy good data.</u> This is a much stronger human-fault tolerance guarantee than in a traditional system based on mutation. [p6]
+Instead of storing the pageview counts as your core dataset, which you continuously mutate as new pageviews come in, you store the raw pageview information, which is never modified. <u>When you make a mistake, you might write bad data, but at least you won't destroy good data.</u> This is a much stronger human-fault tolerance guarantee than in a traditional system based on mutation. [p6]

 ### NoSQL is not a panacea